levyvix/levyvix/README.md

 - 📫 How to reach me **levy.vix@gmail.com**

+- 🎓 For Data Science, my main technologies are: **Python and pandas** for data manipulation and analytics, **scikit-learn, xgboost and MLFlow** for machine learning development, monitoring and experiment tracking, **PyTorch, TensorFlow, fast.ai and OpenCV** for deep learning and computer vision.

+- For Data Engineering, my main technologies are: **Prefect** for workflow orchestration, **Docker** for containers, **PostgreSQL, MySQL and SQLIte** for relational databases, **Google Cloud Plataform** for cloud-based storage and computation.

 <a href="https://www.codewars.com/users/levyvix" target="blank"><img align="center" src="https://www.codewars.com/users/levyvix/badges/large" alt="levyvix" height="100" width="400" /></a>

 <h3 align="left">Connect with me:</h3>